 The probiotic strain Bacillus coagulans Unique IS-2 is often used in 'gummy' probiotic supplements so is popular with people who find this format easier to take.
 The strain has been studied for the support of IBS symptoms in both adults and children.
 In one study involving 136 adults with IBS were given B. coagulans Unique IS-2 for eight weeks.
 A significant reduction in abdominal pain and an increase in the number of complete spontaneous bowel movements was noted, compared with placebo26.
 Healthcare practitioners can visit B. coagulans Unique IS-2 to find out more about the research using this strain.

 Bifidobacterium infantis 35624, also known as 'Bifantis’, has been researched in those with Irritable Bowel Syndrome with positive results8.
 An 8-week trial with 75 participants associated B. infantis 35624 with a reduction in pain, discomfort, bloating and constipation.
 Healthcare practitioners can refer to Bifidobacterium infantis 35624, which has more information on this strain.

-A specific strain of the Lactobacillus plantarum species (L. plantarum Lp299v®) has also been clinically trialled on participants with IBS and shown to reduce IBS symptoms16.
+A specific strain of the Lactobacillus plantarum species (L. plantarum Lp299v®) has also been clinically trialled on participants with IBS diarrhoea, bloating, and constipation and shown to reduce IBS symptoms16.
 A 4-week clinical trial of 60 IBS sufferers showed that those in the probiotic group had a decrease in flatulence and pain and more consistent bowel movements.
 Healthcare practitioners can visit this page on the Probiotics Database L. plantarum Lp299v® to find out more about related research.